Meet the President

 Also under President de la Torre’s charge, SDSU received federal designation as an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) and has sustained its designation as a Hispanic-Serving Institution.

-For her leadership and visionary initiatives driving the growth of SDSU, President de la Torre has received numerous awards, including the 2022 Visionary Award for Innovation & Economic Opportunity from LEAD San Diego; an Honorary Doctorate from Tbilisi State University in 2022; the 2021 Eagle Leadership Award from the Latino Leaders Network; the 2021 Cool Woman of 2021 from Girl Scouts San Diego; and the 2019 Union of Pan Asian Communities 45th Annual Leadership Award.
+For her leadership and visionary initiatives driving the growth of SDSU, President de la Torre has received numerous awards, including the 2022 Visionary Award for Innovation & Economic Opportunity from LEAD San Diego; Honorary Doctorate degrees from Georgia’s Tbilisi State University in 2022 and Ilia State University in 2023; the 2021 Eagle Leadership Award from the Latino Leaders Network; the 2021 Cool Woman of 2021 from Girl Scouts San Diego; and the 2019 Union of Pan Asian Communities 45th Annual Leadership Award.

 Before SDSU